lopezdsr/sql-query/sqlref/sql_reference.md

 {: caption="Table 30.
 Query result for example 'add and subtract several timeunits from the current timestamp'" caption-side="top"}

-Since interval clauses can get rather long especially if days, hours, minutes, and seconds are involved it is possible to use an abbreviated syntax by specifying a format `STRING` and using the `TO` keyword.
+Since interval clauses can get quite long, especially if days, hours, minutes, and seconds are involved, it is possible to use an abbreviated syntax by specifying a format `STRING` and using the `TO` keyword.

 The format `STRING` can be used to specify the following time intervals:
-* `YEAR TO MONTH` interval using a format string complying to `signYEAR-MONTH` with
+* `YEAR TO MONTH` interval using a format string complying to `signYEAR-MONTH` with the following:
     * `sign`: optional `+` or `-` sign
     * `YEAR`: number of years
     * `MONTH`: number of months
-* `DAY TO SECOND` interval using a format string complying to `signDAY HOUR:MINUTE:SECOND` with
+* `DAY TO SECOND` interval using a format string complying to `signDAY HOUR:MINUTE:SECOND` with the following:
     * `sign`: optional `+` or `-` sign
     * `DAY`: number of days
     * `HOUR`: number of hours
     * `MINUTE`: number of minutes
     * `SECOND`: number of seconds

-Note that when specifying a time interval using keyword `TO` only the singular form of a time unit `identifier` are supported.
+Note that when specifying a time interval using keyword `TO`, only the singular form of a time unit `identifier` is supported.

-The table below shows equivalent interval clauses
+The following table shows equivalent interval clauses:

 | INTERVAL expression | INTERVAL TO expression |
 | ------------------- | ---------------------- |